 My most recent Certification is in Mindful Strength, led by Kathryn Bruni-Young.
-This training dove deep into topics like Strength, Mobility, Pain Science (Greg Lehman) and Accessibility in Movement practices like Yoga.
+This training dove deep into topics like Strength, Mobility, Pain Science (Greg Lehman and Neil Pearson) and Accessibility in Movement practices like Yoga.
+Jules Mitchell (Yoga Biomechanics) presented the latest research on stretching and tissue adaption.
 I’m so curious about how the body moves, and why practices like Yoga and Meditation have ripple effects in our overall wellness.
-In addition to exploring the Biomechanics of Movement and Redefining Stretching with Kathryn and Jules Mitchell, we explored options for accessibility in Yoga and discussed anti-oppression with jamillah malika abu-bakare.
-I’ve linked their info for you, should you want to explore any of these ideas too!

 My classes always start with a few minutes to check in with the body, the breath and state of mind, We move through the body, offering opportunities to invite space into sticky spots, and strengthen your ability to move efficiently in the range of motion available to you.
 My intention in the classroom is offer an a practice where you are challenged, but never discouraged.
 Unless you’re joining a chair yoga class with me, in a Vinyasa type class, we will be getting up and down from the floor and bearing weight on our hands in poses like the Downward Dog.